 Withdrawal And Dependence

-Like other benzodiazepines, prolonged use of Farmapram can lead to dependence and withdrawal symptoms when discontinuing the drug abruptly.
-Withdrawal symptoms may include anxiety, insomnia, rebound anxiety, and more.
+Like other benzodiazepines, prolonged use of Farmapram can lead to physical dependence.
+Withdrawal from benzodiazepines can be medically serious and, in some cases, life-threatening.
+Symptoms may include severe anxiety, insomnia, tremors, sweating, and even seizures.

 Counterfeit Pills And Dangerous Additives